perladvent/perldotcom/content/article/_pub_2005_11_03_subroutines.md

 {
+   "slug" : "/pub/2005/11/03/subroutines.html",
+   "title" : "Making Sense of Subroutines",
+   "authors" : [
+      "rob-kinyon"
+   ],
    "thumbnail" : "/images/_pub_2005_11_03_subroutines/111-subroutines.gif",
    "description" : " Editor's Note: This article has a followup in Advanced Subroutine Techniques.
 A subroutine (or routine, function, procedure, macro, etc.) is, at its heart, a named chunk of work.
-It's shorthand that allows you to think about your problem in...", "authors" : [
+It's shorthand that allows you to think about your problem in...", "categories" : "development",
-      "rob-kinyon"
-   ],
    "image" : null,
    "tags" : [
       "functional-perl-programming",